Labelled well-quasi-order for permutation classes: Introduction

-with $i_2<i_k$.
-The vertices $i_2$ and $i_k$ are not adjacent because $k\ge 4$, so they must correspond to a noninversion in $\pi$, and since $i_1<i_2,i_k$, this noninversion must lie to the southeast of $\pi(i_1)$.
-Together with our choice of $i_1$ and $i_2$, this completely determines the relative positions of $\pi(i_1)$, $\pi(i_2)$, and $\pi(i_k)$, as shown in Figure~\ref{fig-no-cycles}.
-In this figure, the shaded regions cannot contain any other vertices of the cycle for various reasons: (i) $i_1$ is the least label, (ii) only $i_2$ and $i_k$ can lie southeast of $i_1$ since no other vertex on the cycle is adjacent to $i_1$, and (iii) since $k\ge 5$, there is no vertex adjacent to both $i_2$ and $i_k$ other than $i_1$.
-However this implies that we cannot finish the cycle---there is no way to insert a vertex adjacent to $i_2$ but not to $i_1$ or $i_k$---completing the proof. \end{proof}
+We may assume that $\pi(i_2)$ lies to the left of $\pi(i_k)$ because otherwise we could consider the cycle in the reverse order.
+The vertices $i_2$ and $i_k$ are not adjacent because $k\ge 4$, so they must correspond to a noninversion in~$\pi$, and since $\pi(i_1)$ lies to the left of all other entries corresponding to vertices of this cycle, $\pi(i_2)$ and $\pi(i_k)$ must lie to the southeast of $\pi(i_1)$, as shown in Figure~\ref{fig-no-cycles}.
+In this figure, the shaded regions cannot contain any other entries of~$\pi$ that correspond to vertices of the cycle for various reasons: (i) $\pi(i_1)$ is the leftmost such entry; (ii) only~$\pi(i_2)$ and $\pi(i_k)$ may lie southeast of $\pi(i_1)$ since no other vertex on the cycle is adjacent to~$i_1$; and (iii) since $k\ge 5$, there is no vertex adjacent to both $i_2$ and $i_k$ other than $i_1$.
+However, this implies that we cannot finish the cycle---there is no way that there could be a vertex adjacent to~$i_2$ but not to $i_1$ or $i_k$---completing the proof. \end{proof}

-Inversion graphs can contain induced cycles of lengths $3$ and $4$, because $G_{321}\cong K_3\cong C_3$ and $G_{3412}\cong C_4$, but it follows from Proposition~\ref{prop-no-cycles} and an investigation of permutations of lengths $3$ and $4$ that $321$ and $3412$ are the only permutations whose inversion graphs are isomorphic to cycles.
+Inversion graphs can contain induced cycles of lengths $3$ and $4$, because ${G_{321}\cong K_3\cong C_3}$ and~${G_{3412}\cong C_4}$, but it follows from Proposition~\ref{prop-no-cycles} and an investigation of permutations of lengths~$3$ and~$4$ that~$321$ and~$3412$ are the only permutations whose inversion graphs are isomorphic to cycles.
 Thus we immediately obtain characterisations of the bipartite and acyclic inversion graphs.

 \begin{proposition} The bipartite inversion graphs are precisely the inversion graphs of permutations in the class $\Av(321)$. \end{proposition}